sagekobe/scrapy_whaley/README.md

 # Scrapy_Whaley

-1、The subject for these codes is crawling the website of the Whaley's projector in Tmall to obtain the its items.
+1、The subject for these codes is crawling the website of the Whaley's projector in Tmall to obtain its items.

 2、The items of the related projectors include the products' name, price, quantities of the comments and sales volume.